delducaryan/prog272_delduca-2017/CharlieComments.md

 - ElfMenu
 - SmallNumbers

-It's best if these files keep the casing: React components should be in a file that begins with a capital letter.
+You have good casing.
+As suggested, your React components are in files that begin with a capital letter.

 The following directories exist: